poma-ai/.github/profile/README.md

 >
 > *Cheatsheets provide the LLM with precisely the **context** it needs to answer queries accurately, without wasting tokens on redundant information.*
 > It is a compact representation of the retrieved information.
 It comprises several relevant chunksets, deduplicated and optimized for LLM consumption.
-> We call them *cheatsheets* because they are compact summaries of the most important points on a topic, like the ones none of us use during a test or exam.
+> We call them *cheatsheets* because they are compact compilations of the most important points on a topic, like the ones none of us used during a test or exam…
 >
 > Cheatsheet characteristics:
 > - Single coherent context block